Athenian Treasury: Mythology and the metopes

 The main characters of the metopes are from common Athenian mythology, showing these heroes undergoing their many trials.
 The metopes show Theseus, the mythological founder and king of Athens.
 His mother, though human, was possessed by Poseidon at the time of conception.
-The labors of Theseus began in order to claim the throne as he travels through the six entrances to the underworld.
+The labors of Theseus began in order to claim the throne as he traveled through the six entrances to the underworld.
 Each labor is depicted in the form of a metope, his strength metaphorically showing Athenian prowess on the international stage that was Greece at the time.

 Herakles at the time was the second most mentioned and decorated hero to appear in Athens.
 Athens wanted to be seen as related not just to their own personal hero Theseus but to connect him to Herakles as a relation to the gods.
 Each metope contains a single deed done by each hero as they tried to reach their goal.
-This put the polis-hero on equal level to Herakles; a later version of Theseus that occurred after 460 BCE even had Theseus using his club against Periphetes, making him look similar to Herakles.
+This put the polis-hero on equal level to Herakles; a later version of Theseus that occurred after 460 BCE even had Theseus using his club against the malefactor Periphetes, making him look similar to Herakles.
 The metopes also draw parallels between the two heroes with the bull which Herakles captured as his seventh labor from Crete and which later Theseus captures and sacrifices to Apollo and Athena.

 Metopes

-The thirty metopes of the treasury are 67 cm tall and 62–64 cm wide, nine along the long sides (north and south) and six along the short (east and west), depicted the labors of Theseus and Herakles.
+The thirty metopes of the treasury are 67 cm tall and 62–64 cm wide, nine along the long sides (north and south) and six along the short (east and west), depicting the labors of Theseus and Herakles.
 This is the earliest surviving juxtaposition of the two.
 Many of these metopes were found scattered around the surrounding area, and the order to which they would have appeared is disputed.